 Laundry and rotation: prevent midweek panic

-Plan around your laundry routine and clothes.
+Plan around your laundry routine.
 If you wash weekly, build for seven days plus a small buffer.
 If you stretch to two weeks, your base needs to reflect real daily use.

 Rotate your tees.
-Wardrobe gyration spreads wear and tear, reduces fabric stress, and keeps pets fresh longer.
-It also helps you spot shirts that noway get worn.
+Wardrobe rotation spreads wear and tear, reduces fabric stress, and keeps pieces fresh longer.
+It also helps you spot shirts that never get worn.

 Learn your replacement rhythm.
 If you wonder how often should I replace t-shirts, watch for thinning fabric, collar warping, stains, and permanent odor.
 Most daily cotton tees last 9–18 months with solid care.